'Misdirecting itself': SC raps Haryana SIT probing online posts of Ashoka University professor on Op Sindoor

-New Delhi, July 16 (IANS) The Supreme Court on Wednesday pulled up the Haryana Special Investigation Team (SIT) for unnecessarily broadening the scope of its probe into the two FIRs filed against Ali Khan Mahmudabad, a professor of political science at Haryana-based Ashoka University, over his controversial social media posts on Operation Sindoor.
+New Delhi: The Supreme Court on Wednesday pulled up the Haryana Special Investigation Team (SIT) for unnecessarily broadening the scope of its probe into the two FIRs filed against Ali Khan Mahmudabad, a professor of political science at Haryana-based Ashoka University, over his controversial social media posts on Operation Sindoor.

 After senior advocate Kapil Sibal, appearing on Mahmudabad's behalf, submitted that the SIT had seized his electronic devices and sought his travel history over the last decade, a Bench of Justices Surya Kant and Joymala Bagchi remarked, "Why is the SIT on the face of it misdirecting itself?
 They were supposed to examine the contents of the social media posts.
 They can say that his article is an opinion and does not constitute an offence or otherwise!"